 The Local Epicurean is great stop for gourmet cheeses and other delights.

 The South East Market prides itself in its commitment to agricultural equity and its celebration of diversity.
-The market strives to provide healthy, affordable food while prioritizing sustainability; this mission is evident in the fact that they offer local, sustainably raised meat and poultry, as well as produce from local, black farms.
+The market strives to provide healthy, affordable food while prioritizing sustainability; this mission is evident in the fact that they source their products first from black, brown, indigenous, local or womxn-led farms and businesses.
 Stop by to choose from the market's carefully curated selection of delicious local food to craft a memorable picnic lunch.

-Whether these places are new to you or are already one of your favorites, you can also check out the Experience Grand Rapids Parks page for even more picnic-worthy locations.
-Why pick just one?
-Mix and match food and dining locations, find your favorites, and let us know what they are in the comments.
+Whether these places are new to you or are already one of your favorites, you can also check out our Parks page for even more picnic-worthy locations.

 Happy picnicking!